 Our team is committed to helping the communities we support to grow and thrive through everything we do.
-As specialists in copyright, data protection and licensing we help businesses, organisations and individuals manage rights, simply.
-Although training is one of the key ways we help educate these sectors, we understand that copyright confidence boosting, talent building and support takes many forms – not just training.
-We aim to actively support our community by presenting at conferences and events, developing free copyright and data protection resources and leading lobbying efforts on behalf of the sector for better copyright laws.
-We also provide mentoring and business development opportunities through our Virtual Artist in Residence Programme, which forms part of our community engagement activities.
+As specialists in copyright, data protection and licensing we help charities, businesses and individuals manage rights, simply.
+We aim to actively support our community by presenting at conferences and events, developing free copyright and data protection resources and leading lobbying efforts on behalf of the sector for fair copyright and privacy laws.

 Supporting Lobbying Activities

 Naomi Korn Associates supports the work of LACA (Libraries and Archives Copyright Alliance) through secretarial help, contributing to campaigns and lobbying activities.
 As Chair, LACA (2012 – 2015) Naomi Korn headed up extensive Government lobbying efforts on behalf of the cultural heritage and library sectors, resulting in new copyright exceptions which support the work of organisations across the public sector.
 Naomi Korn Associates is proud to continue to voice the needs of our sector to Government to enable better access to important cultural heritage assets.